sr248/seat_checking/README.md

 # seat_checking
-Being Used at a crammer.
+This website is in use at a crammer.
 Refactored for iPadOS16.6.1

 See the website HERE: